 • Cost: Everest windows are more expensive than many of the other brands we’ve reviewed.

-• Limited finance options: Everest’s only finance options are personal loans or secured lending via Kandoo, a credit broker and comparison service, offering interest rates of 4.25% APR, with fixed at 9.9% APR representative.
-Other companies offer “buy now, pay later” and flexible monthly payment schemes.
+• Limited finance options: Everest’s only finance options are personal loans or secured lending via Kandoo, a credit broker and comparison service, offering interest rates of 4.25 per cent APR, and fixed at 9.9 per cent APR representative.
+Some other companies also offer “buy now, pay later” and flexible monthly payment schemes.

 Wood effect uPVC double glazing windows

-Wood effect uPVC double glazing offers a stylishly sleek alternative to the more usual white uPVC (Image credit: Everest)
+Wood effect uPVC double glazing offers a stylish alternative to the usual white uPVC (Image credit: Everest).

 How do Everest double glazing windows work?

-You kickstart your window project with a design visit with a consultant visiting your home, talking through your options and providing an obligation-free quote.
-Next, a surveyor will check that all the measurements are correct and confirm if the installation can go ahead safely.
-Your order will then be placed, with your windows being manufactured in the UK.
+You’ll kickstart your window project with a design visit from a consultant, who will talk through your options and provide an obligation-free quote.
+Next, a surveyor will check that all the measurements are correct and confirm whether the installation can go ahead safely.
+Your order will then be placed, and your windows will be manufactured in the UK.
 Once this is completed, Everest will contact you to book an installation date.
+Installers will come out on the day as agreed, proceed with your installation, and clean everything up once they are done, which could take a couple of days depending on the number of windows to fit.

-After installation, you’ll receive a guarantee pack and FENSA certificate.
+After your installation, you’ll receive a guarantee pack and a FENSA certificate to protect your new windows.

 Sliding sash double glazing windows